Frequently Asked Questions

 In addition, employees from the Budget and Finance Division may perform “audits” of your area.
 However, these engagements are very narrowly focused (often only on a small group of transactions) and are not as substantial as those performed by the Audit Services Division.

 Each year, the Audit Services Division prepares an assessment of risk exposures that may affect the Department.
 An audit plan is then developed based on this assessment.
 The objective of the audit plan is to provide senior management with information needed to mitigate those risks.

 The Audit Services Division has prepared a plan which includes cyclical internal control reviews of Department programs as well as engagements focused on areas or processes identified in the annual risk assessment.
 A variety of factors are used to prioritize these engagements including dollar materiality, quality of internal controls, degree of change or stability, complexity, and length of time since the last engagement.
 Available staff hours are also considered.
 The audit plan is revised and changed throughout the year based on emerging risks and available resources.

 Every year the Chief Audit Officer provides senior management with an audit plan for review and approval.

 What are internal controls?

 Internal controls are key processes for assuring achievement of an organization's objectives in operational effectiveness and efficiency, reliable financial reporting and compliance with laws, regulations and policies.
 Effective internal control systems are designed to ensure resource use is consistent with laws, regulations, and policies and to safeguard resources from waste, loss and misuse.

 No. Department management is responsible for maintaining an adequate internal control system.
-Internal Audit independently evaluates the adequacy of existing internal control systems by analyzing and testing controls, and makes recommendations, when necessary, to improve controls based on the results.
+Audit Services independently evaluates the adequacy of existing internal control systems by analyzing and testing controls, and makes recommendations, when necessary, to improve controls based on the results.